sharathshanmukh/Tic-Tac-Toe/README.md

 ## Live Demo

 The game is deployed on Vercel and can be played [here](https://tic-tac-toe-sharathshanmukh.vercel.app/).

+## Deployment

+This project is deployed using Vercel:

+1. The repository is hosted on GitHub at [sharathshanmukh/Tic-Tac-Toe](https://github.com/sharathshanmukh/Tic-Tac-Toe)
+2. Automatic deployments are set up through Vercel
+3. Any push to the main branch will trigger a new deployment